Assembling the flow cell from components

 Make sure the large tubing holes of the current collector align with the endplate.

-Step 6: Add the anode grafoil current collector
+Step 6: Add the negative grafoil current collector

-Make sure the large tubing holes of the grafoil current collector align with the copper current collector.
+Make sure the large tubing holes of the grafoil current collector align with the brass current collector.

 Place one outer gasket on top of the assembly, using the bolts to guide the gasket and align it with the fluid holes in the cell body.